THEOplayer/documentation/theoads/how-to-guides/override-layout.md

  There is a limitation that double box (`DOUBLE`) is not supported on older smartTV's.
 If you want to play THEOads on these devices, please override to another layout.
 :::

-## Android
+### Android SDK

-For the Android SDK, you can override the default layout by setting `overrideLayout` in the `TheoAdDescription` object as followed :
+For the Android SDK, you can override the default layout by setting `overrideLayout` in the `TheoAdDescription` object as follows:

 ```kotlin
 import com.theoplayer.android.api.ads.theoads.TheoAdsDescription